 China defiant over South China Sea skirmishes in ASEAN talks and blames meddling by foreign forces

-Malaysian Prime Minister Anwar Ibrahim, who will take over the rotating ASEAN chair next year, said the bloc has called for an early conclusion to a code of conduct to govern the South China Sea.
-Talks on the code of conduct have been ongoing for years, hampered by sticky issues including disagreements over whether the pact should be binding.

-ASEAN reiterated the need to maintain peace and security in the strategic waterway, he said, according to Malaysian national news agency Bernama.
+“We continue to be subjected to harassment and intimidation,” he told summit leaders.
+He called for more urgency in ASEAN’s negotiations with China for a code of conduct to govern the South China Sea.
+The Philippines, a longtime U.S. ally, has been critical of other ASEAN countries for not doing more to get China to back away.

+Li responded by saying the South China Sea is “a shared home” and that China has an obligation to protect its sovereignty, according to an ASEAN official who declined to be named due to the sensitivity of the discussion.

-But Li said meddling by foreign forces is creating conflicts within the region.
+Li later said meddling by foreign forces is creating conflicts within the region.

 “We must realize that our development is also facing some unstable and uncertain factors.
 In particular, external forces frequently interfere and even try to introduce bloc confrontation and geopolitical conflicts into Asia,” Li said during an ASEAN meeting with China, Japan and South Korea.
 He called for more dialogue between countries to ensure disputes are resolved amicably.

-Philippines President Ferdinand Marcos Jr. made clear to Li during talks Thursday that ASEAN-China cooperation cannot be separated from the sea dispute, according to an ASEAN official who declined to be named due to the sensitivity of the discussion.

-Li responded by saying the South China Sea is “a shared home” and that China has an obligation to protect its sovereignty, the official said.
-The Philippines, a longtime U.S. ally, has been critical of other ASEAN countries for not doing more to get China to back away.

-Aside from regional security issues, China’s Li also emphasized Beijing and ASEAN’s economic ties, saying intensifying trade relations and creating an “ultra large-scale market” are keys to economic prosperity amid rising trade protectionism.
+Aside from regional security issues, the focus at the summit was also on trade.
+China’s Li said creating an “ultra large-scale market” ia key to economic prosperity amid rising global trade protectionism.

 ASEAN and China said they expect to conclude negotiations to upgrade their free trade pact next year.
 Since the two sides signed the pact covering a market of 2 billion people in 2010, ASEAN’s trade with China has leaped from $235.5 billion to $696.7 billion last year.